eber404/di/README.md

 ### Lifecycle

 You can specify the lifecycle of instances when registering them.
 By default, instances are singletons.
-To create transient instances, provide a factory as the second parameter of the `.add` method.
+To create transient instances, provide a factory as the second parameter of the `add` method.

 ```typescript
 class MyService {